Olney1/Deploying-a-Neural-Network-Model-with-Flask/README.md

 # Deploying a Neural Network Model with Flask

 This project demonstrates how to deploy a FastAI-based image classification model into a web application using Flask.
-The web application classifies uploaded images into one of four categories: Pigeon, Dog, Human, and Baby.
+The web application classifies uploaded images into one of four categories: Pigeon, Dog, Adult, and Baby.

 ## About the Project